1kvsn/node-chat-app/README.md

  - leave room button
  - add incoming message sound
  - allow making a secret room ( should not showup in room dropdown)

+ - If the same user is sending consecutive messages, skip the user name in the message.
+ - The users messages should show on the left and rest on the right.

+ -  Commands:
   - send --help as a message to get help menu
  - create help menu and give options ( figure out options )
+ - change background image using text commands